vsi-lab/RVOMIS/README.md

 # RVO-MIS

 RVO-MIS is a monocular visual odometry (VO) framework based on feature matching, five-point essential matrix estimation, and P3P/MSAC pose estimation.
-Beyond its primary application in minimally invasive surgery (MIS), it generalizes well and can be readily deployed as a reliable baseline for outdoor visual odometry benchmarking.
+Beyond its primary application in minimally invasive surgery (MIS), it generalizes well and can be readily deployed as a reliable baseline for outdoor VO benchmarking.

 ## 1. Environment Setup